Everything you need to know ahead of Taylor Swift’s Queen City shows

 Merchandise

-A merchandise shop will open on Thursday morning on Race Street, south of Freedom Way, next to the Andrew J. Brady Music Center.
-The shop will be open Thursday, Friday, and Saturday.
-Times are TBD.
+The merchandise shop is on Race Street, south of Freedom Way, next to the Andrew J. Brady Music Center.
+Sales will resume at noon on Friday and Saturday and will stay open until 11 p.m. or midnight.
 There will be several points of sale for merchandise inside Paycor Stadium for both shows.

 See a spelling or grammar error in our story?
 Please click here to report it.